Skip to Content

 ui/mymodel/templates/semantic-ui/mymodel/record_detail/main.html

-{%- block record_header_info -%} {# Hide publication date and version info #} {%- endblock record_header_info -%}
+{%- block record_header_info -%} {# Hide publication date and version by not calling super() #} {%- endblock -%}

 invenio.cfg